IMDS Conflict Minerals (CM) Analyzer

 Installation of the IMDS CM Analyzer

-PLEASE NOTE: Depending on your PC user profile, you might need administrator permission to install software.
+IMPORTANT: Depending on your PC user profile, you might need administrator permission to install software.
 If you do not have sufficient privileges, please contact your internal IT support.
-ALSO, if you encounter problems installing the Java runtime software, please contact your internal IT support.
-HPE's service desk cannot provide installation support because we do not have access to your PC and infrastructure.